DeAndre Lansdowne

-DeAndre John Lansdowne (born June 6, 1989) is an American professional basketball player for the Rostock Seawolves of the German Basketball Bundesliga.
+DeAndre John Lansdowne (born June 6, 1989) is an American professional basketball player for the Rostock Seawolves of the Basketball Bundesliga (BBL) and the EuroCup.
 He played high school basketball at Sandia High School in Albuquerque, and then played college basketball with the Fort Lewis Skyhawks in the NCAA Division II.
 After graduating in 2011, Lansdowne took a break from his basketball career until 2015, when he signed a contract with Pioneros de Delicias, a minor Mexican team.
 Later that same year he moved to Germany, where he spent 4 years playing at professional level; he obtained all-league honors in 2019 playing for Löwen Braunschweig.
 He also spent time in Italy and France.

 High school career

 Lansdowne was born in Albuquerque, New Mexico; he was adopted at the age of six by John and Betty Lansdowne, since his biological mother was in prison, and his father was absent from his life.
 Lansdowne attended Sandia High School, where he played at the point guard and small forward positions; in his junior season in 2005–06 he averaged 4.9 rebounds and 3.7 assists per game, and was an All-Metro Honorable Mention.
 In his senior year with the Sandia Matadors, Lansdowne averaged 18 points, 11 rebounds and 4 assists per game, receiving All-Metro and All-District first team honors, and was named Metro Player of the Year.
 In addition to basketball, Lansdowne also played soccer at Sandia.